Arkady Rosengolts: Later career

 Rosengolts had severed any connection with the opposition by the time of his return to Moscow, when he became a loyal supporter of Stalin.
 In 1927–30, he worked for Rabkrin and served on the Central Control Commission, the body responsible for party discipline and expelling oppositionists.

 On 10 September 1930, he was appointed Deputy People's Commissar for Trade.
 This was a promotion and a sign of Stalin's confidence in his ability.
 The People's Commissar was Anastas Mikoyan, a member of Stalin's inner circle, but Stalin had concluded that Mikoyan was not able to deal with the USSR's trade deficit and decided to "prop him up" with an "outstanding deputy".

-In November 1930, the commissariat was divided into two, and Rosengolts was appointed People' Commissar for Foreign Trade.
+In November 1930, the commissariat was divided into two, and Rosengolts was appointed People's Commissar for Foreign Trade.
 Under pressure to improve the USSR's trade balance, he clashed fiercely with the People's Commissar for Heavy Industry, Sergo Ordzhonikidze, who needed imported equipment.
 One argument became so heated that Ordzhonikidze nearly hit Rosengolts.
 Reporting back from a Politburo session in August 1931, Stalin's deputy, Lazar Kaganovich commented that "the exchange of courtesies between 'Rozen' and Sergo was very unpleasant."

 Arrest and death

-On June 14, 1937, early in the Great Purge, Rosengolts was dismissed from this office, and appointed head of the department for state reserves, while the NKVD was building a case against him.
-He was arrested on October 7, 1937.
+On 14 June 1937, early in the Great Purge, Rosengolts was dismissed from this office, and appointed head of the department for state reserves, while the NKVD was building a case against him.
+He was arrested on 7 October 1937.
 He was one of the defendants of the third Moscow Trial, along with Nikolai Bukharin, Alexey Rykov, and other prominent Soviet officials.

 The accused faced a long list of capital charges, including plotting to assassinate Lenin and Stalin, espionage and sabotage.
 Rosengolts was also accused of having passed military secrets to Germany, on Trotsky's orders, during the negotiations he conducted in 1923, and of embezzling huge sums to finance the opposition.
 Like most of his co-defendants, Rosengolts confessed.
 In his final plea to the court he declared: "There is not a single man in the world who brought to much sorrow and misfortune to people as Trotsky ...
 Long live, flourish and grow in strength the great, mighty, beautiful USSR, advancing from victory to victory.
-He was sentenced to death and shot on March 15, 1938 in Moscow.
+He was sentenced to death and shot on 15 March 1938 in Moscow.

 In March 1988, the Communist Party announced that the entire trial was based on fake evidence and false confessions, and 'rehabilitated' Rosengolts and other defendants.